ravimali1285/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favourite things
+- Learning Python
+- Github
+- Data Analysis
+- Data Science
+- Listening to music
+- Watching movies